QButterfly/qbutterfly.github.io/README.md

 setTimeout(function() { jQuery("#NextButton").show(); },30000);
 ```

-You can also active the next button via a specific user click on your website.
+You can also activate the next button via a specific user click on your website.

 Simply add the class "enableNextButton" behind "reactOnClick" in your html code.